peter-leonov/ngx_http_js_module/README.markdown

 ### $contentLengthN

-Like the `$contentLength` rhis property is used for test porposes only.
+Like the `$contentLength` this property is used for test purposes only.

 We can set the `Content-Length` header with this: